GenesisFR/DS1TroubleshootingGuide/README.md

 5. Select the game in the list and press the Fullscreenize button (or use your hotkey combination), preferably after loading a game (see note below).

 Note: the main menu UI has a fixed resolution and will be broken, repeat step 5 again to make the game windowed again.
 The game may randomly freeze when switching windowed modes so try to avoid it.

+## Play in other languages

+The game on Steam is available in various languages, however these do not cover cutscenes, voices or LOA.
+Besides, the retail version featured all of that however language packs are hard to find and some fan translations have been done over time.

+Killah and I collected most of these language packs and put them in a single location so that they're easily accessible.
+You'll find them on [Killah's pastebin](https://pastebin.com/Gcg9qLLp) under "Language Packs".

+Installing them is a simple as drag-and-dropping their content to [\<path-to-game\>](#glossary).

 ## Play MP